fortniteblaster75/Final-Project/README.md

 ## What's Included in My Portfolio

 - A responsive, mobile-friendly layout
-- Personal information for visitors
+- A section containing personal information
 - A homepage with navigation and project previews
 - A project section with links and descriptions
 - A contact section for visitors